jimbobbennett/jims-blog/blog/content/blogs/tiny-ml-farts/index.md

 ## Building a fart detector

 For my fart detector, I needed to build an audio classifier that could run on a microcontroller.
-Becuase I'm terrible at electronics and understanding I2C, SPI and all that other stuff, I decided to use an all-in-one Arduino board that has a microphone built in allowing me to use off-the-shelf Arduino libraries to gather audio data.
-The board of choice was the Arduino Nano 33 Sense BLE board, a small Arduino board with a whole raft of sensors including a microphone, tempersture, pressure, humidity, light level and color, gesture and proximity.
+Because I'm terrible at electronics and understanding I2C, SPI and all that other stuff, I decided to use an all-in-one Arduino board that has a microphone built in allowing me to use off-the-shelf Arduino libraries to gather audio data.
+The board of choice was the Arduino Nano 33 Sense BLE board, a small Arduino board with a whole raft of sensors including a microphone, temperature, pressure, humidity, light level and color, gesture and proximity.
 That's a lot of sensors in such a tiny board!

 ![An arduino Nano sense 33 BLE IoT board](nano-sense.jpg)